A bridge in Pittsburgh collapsed on the day of Biden's planned infrastructure visit

 Fire Chief Darryl Jones said that there was a "massive gas leak, but that is now under control."
 The families who had to evacuate have since been allowed to return, according to CBS affiliate KDKA.

-Several cars and a Port Authority bus were involved in the collapse.
+It is not clear what caused the bridge to collapse.
+Several cars and a Port Authority bus were involved.

 Port Authority spokesperson Adam Brandolph told NPR that the bus was "nearly at the East side of the bridge" when it began to collapse at around 6:45 a.m.
 Crews helped get the operator and two passengers off the bus, and none were injured.